czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

   - Cardinal Virtues
     - Greek "Cardinal" virtues of Plato and Aristotle were mainly intended for wealthy, land-owning males
     - Roman virtues of Cicero were intended for civic leaders of the more expansive and militant Roman Empire
-    - Christian fundamental virtues are intended for all belivers and have transcendental and historical roots
+    - Christian fundamental virtues are intended for all believers and have transcendental and historical roots
     - Virtues are values expressed as permanent modes of behavior

   - The Golden Mean